Two generalisations of sharp k-transitivity: Introduction

-We also define the $k$-hypertournaments appearing in the above theorem.
-For $k \geq 2$, we define a \emph{$k$-hypertournament} to be a structure $\mc{A}$ in a language consisting of a single $k$-ary relation symbol, such that any substructure of $\mc{A}$ of size $k$ has automorphism group $\alt_k$.
+For a description of the reducts of $(\Q, <)$, see \cite[Example 2.3.1]{Mac11}.
+These were originally classified in \cite{Cam76}.
+We now define the $k$-hypertournaments appearing in the above theorem. \begin{defn} Let $k \geq 2$.
+We define a \emph{$k$-hypertournament} to be a structure $\mc{A}$ in a language consisting of a single $k$-ary relation symbol, such that any substructure of $\mc{A}$ of size $k$ has automorphism group $\alt_k$.
 For instance, in the case $k = 2$ this gives the usual notion of a tournament, and in the case $k = 3$ a $3$-hypertournament is a set together with a cyclic orientation of each triple of vertices.
-It is clear that finite $k$-hypertournaments form an amalgamation class, and we call the \Fr limit the \emph{random $k$-hypertournament}.
-We will often just say \emph{$k$-tournament} instead of $k$-hypertournament. \end{examples*}
+It is clear that finite $k$-hypertournaments form a strong amalgamation class, and we call the \Fr limit the \emph{generic $k$-hypertournament}.
+In this paper, for brevity we usually just say \emph{$k$-tournament} instead of $k$-hypertournament. \end{defn}